Edited by: Keri Stooksbury

 Like other issuers, Wells Fargo doesn’t limit the number of cards you can hold with them; they are more concerned with the total amount of credit a cardholder has.

-The language on the Wells Fargo website states that, “You may not qualify for an additional Wells Fargo credit card if you have opened a Wells Fargo credit card in the last 6 months.”
+The language on the Wells Fargo website states that, “If you opened a Wells Fargo Credit Card account within the last 6 months, then you may not qualify to open an additional Wells Fargo Credit Card account.”
 Additionally, like U.S. Bank, data points have shown that Wells Fargo will consider your “relationship status” with the bank when determining whether to approve you for a new credit card.

 Wells Fargo requires you to wait 16 months between receiving the welcome bonus on their cards.
 Personal and business cards are separate, though, so you can get 1 personal card and 1 business card within 16 months.